 Where ever you live, there’ll be sure to be plenty going on to suit all tastes – especially during the summer months and in the run up to Christmas.
 You can get to know others in the wider neighbourhood this way.
 School fetes.
 Pub quizzes.
 Christmas fairs.
 The list goes on.

 - Online hubs

 There are so many online forums where you can connect with like-minded locals.
 Community or area Facebook groups.
 Neighbourhood websites.
-Nextdoor.co.uk is free to join and is a fantastic site which allow people in your community to post about local events, crimes to be alert to, second hand items to buy and sell.
+Nextdoor.co.uk is free to join and is a fantastic site which allows people in your community to post about local events, crimes to be alert to, second-hand items to buy and sell.
 They say they are all about online chats which lead to more clothesline chats, and we like the sound of that…

 Follow these and you’ll have neighbourly besties in no time at all.